 Here, the Tribunal looked at the complainant's heavy levels of consumption and was concerned that 1200 nanograms per millilitre would be a common level of THC for the complainant.
 In addition, the complainant was authorized to possess 600 grams of cannabis, which was significantly in excess of the Health Canada guideline of 150 grams.
-51 The Tribunal also took into account the fact that the granting doctor's evidence was not reliable or of assistance for determining whether the complainant could safely work on safety-sensitive sites.
+The Tribunal also took into account the fact that the granting doctor's evidence was not reliable or of assistance for determining whether the complainant could safely work on safety-sensitive sites.
 Specifically, not only did the doctor not have a full medical history or a complete medical file from the complainant's long-term treating physician, the doctor also failed to consider a job-demands analysis for the work that the complainant would be performing.

-52 because he had procured work in the past and had not had a workplace accident.
+Lastly, the Tribunal rejected the complainant's argument that he was safe to work while consuming cannabis because he had procured work in the past and had not had a workplace accident.
 The fact that the complainant had not had a workplace accident did not mean that he was not a risk.
 Rather, it simply meant that he had not had an accident and the unacceptable safety risk remained.
-53 In all, the Tribunal was satisfied that the complainant posed an unacceptable risk if he were to be dispatched as an RSAP-participant worker.
+In all, the Tribunal was satisfied that the complainant posed an unacceptable risk if he were to be dispatched as an RSAP-participant worker.